sethihardik45/Agrocraft-An-E-Commerce-Website-For-Fresh-Farm-Produce-Vegetables-And-Fruits/README.md

-# Agrocraft An E-Commerce Website For Fresh Farm Produce Vegetables And Fruits

 #### An E-Commerce Website for farmers to sell their produce at better rates and buyers can purchase those produce via website using categorical and location wise search system.
 The one of main goal of this project is to eliminate middleman and provide an efficient and robust alternative method to ease the flow of overall market.